Broadband without Phone Line? No landline, No problem

 - Mobile broadband - if you really don’t want line rental and your usage is low, you could connect to 4G broadband with a mobile dongle or by tethering your mobile and using your mobile data.

 Thinking of opting for mobile broadband?Beware that mobile broadband deals usually offer limited downloads and average speeds of 21 Mbps, which won’t be enough if your internet usage is on the heavy side.
 If you’re expecting to be able to stream films and play games online - expect less.
-If you only use the internet to check your social media accounts and do a bit of light browsing, however, this could work for you.
+If you only use the internet without phone line to check your social media accounts and do a bit of light browsing, however, this could work for you.
 Also, bear in mind that tethering will eat up a big chunk of your mobile data!
+If you need robust internet, you should be looking at broadband without phone line options, whenever possible.

 For us, then, the two most viable options to look into when thinking about broadband without a landline are fibre and cable.
 For details on the difference between fibre and cable and the technical advantages and disadvantages of both, see our Fibre vs Cable guide.
-Here we’re going to move on and look at the specific deals available to you from providers offering the service.
+Here we’re going to move on and look at the specific deals available to you from providers offering broadband without phone line.

 Though the cables have changed, most companies still use the same wire to provide you with both phone and broadband services.
 This is why you will almost always see line rental included or coming alongside a broadband package - the same wire is providing you with both.
 The following are companies that don’t give you the option of getting broadband without line rental as well, or who require you to have line rental with another provider in order to sign up for broadband: